DanielRapp/doppler/README.md

   console.log(bandwidth.left - bandwidth.right);
 });
 ```
 See more in [example.html](example.html).
 (Note that doppler uses `navigator.getUserMedia`, which can't be run on the local filesystem, so you'll have to start a server to run this.
-E.g. with `python -m SimpleHTTPServer`) Read more about the theory of how this works [on the github-pages site](http://danielrapp.github.io/doppler/).
+E.g. with `python -m SimpleHTTPServer`.)
+Read more about the theory of how this works [on the github-pages site](http://danielrapp.github.io/doppler/).

 ## What to contribute?
 What to contribute?